aolson078/stick_rpg_clone/README.md

 - Python 3.10+
 - Pygame 2.0+

+All Python dependencies are listed in `requirements.txt`.
+Install them with `pip install -r requirements.txt`.
+Developers may also want to use a linter like `flake8` or the `black` formatter, though these are optional.

 If the sound does not play, check that your system has an audio device and that Pygame's mixer can initialize.

+## Assets

+Images now live in `assets/images` and sound effects in `assets/sounds`.
+Update the paths in `settings.py` if you move these folders.